ehmicky/modern-errors/README.md

 #### Deep serialization/parsing

-Objects and arrays containing custom errors are deeply serialized.
+Objects and arrays are deeply serialized and parsed.

 ```js
 const error = new InputError('Wrong file.')